thomas-xin/invisicode/README.md

 Encodes arbitrary data into strings that display invisibly on devices and platforms supporting unicode.

-Operates in base 4096 with one additional padding character for specific input widths, meaning 1.5 bytes per character on average.
+Operates in base 4096, meaning 1.5 bytes per character on average.
+In practice the efficiency is marginally lower due to one or two padding characters required in specific cases, but this is negligible as the input size increases.

 Originally a coding scheme designed for [Miza](https://github.com/thomas-xin/Miza), as one of the methods to hide small amounts of persistent data in text messages to represent instructions for future edits to the message, while remaining visually undisruptive to users.